nunopenim/nunopenim/README.md

 ### About me:
   - Enthusiast user of [Arch Linux](https://github.com/nunopenim/nunopenim/blob/main/GUIDE_ArchLinuxInstallation.md), my daily driver and currently learning about it every day.
+This is one of the reasons why most of my Linux oriented projects are starting to include instructions specific to Arch Linux.
   - Experienced user of Debian and Debian based distros (Big love on Ubuntu and spins, specially Xubuntu).
   - Not a user of RHEL, Slackware, Gentoo, SUSE or BSD (and based distros) but I might be able to learn quickly.
   - Comfortable with Apple's macOS (Specially the terminal, feels like home as it is a UNIX compliant OS).
 Starting to use XCode too!